martyn82/handbook/docs/index.md

 # Introduction

-The Software Architect's Handbook is a collection of patterns, practices, heuristics and tools for today's tech leader.
+The Software Architect's Handbook is a collection of patterns, practices, heuristics and tools for today's tech leaders.